MtnBiker/historical-streets-la/ImplementationNotes.md

 Skip Chapters 13 & 14 Microposts.
 Although might be interesting to have a bit of a site like that.

 Copied puma.rb from Hartl to mine.
 Original doesn't work.
 Look at commented out parts to see if any should be put back in.
+TODO

 Trying again.
 Had Heroku problem and console showed double http, so tried again heroku config:set  ERROR_PAGE_URL=//s3.amazonaws.com/crores_heroku/heroku_error_page.html

-trying AWS for map tiles: Hill1928aws = 'http://crores.s3.amazonaws.com/1928Hills/{z}/{x}/{y}.png',
+trying AWS for map tiles: Hill1928aws = 'http://crores.s3.amazonaws.com/1928Hills/{z}/{x}/{y}.png'.
+Seems to work.
+Will upload all and confirm

+Back to  Bootstrap 4 alpha6.
+Get both columns in Streets > Edit and Show, but have problems with navbar.
+Time to solve that.
+Used /bootstrap-4.0.0-alpha.6/docs/examples/navbar-top-fixed/navbar-top-fixed.css as a model for _header.html.erb.
+Didn't bother to sort out why not working correctly before.
+Haven't sorted out how much is Bootstrap and how much is CSS (that I have).
+See also */bootstrap-4.0.0-alpha.6/docs/examples/navbars/index.html#* Notes about **containers** navbar-top-fixed is the basics the examples/navbars has dropdown which I need
+Not sure about where the styling is coming from.
+But I do have /Users/gscar/Documents/Croatian Restaurants Project-CroRes/LA Historical Street Names/la_hist_street/node_modules/bootstrap/dist/css/bootstrap.css which may be where some of these styles are picked up.
+I think the Node.js installation is a remnant of some trials.
+Maybe I need to remove this and put in just the relevant CSS